CooeeTours

 Sunshine Coast — Coastal Walks & Wildlife

 Drive south to Noosa.
 Guided coastal walk through Noosa National Park with dolphin and turtle spotting.
+Optional swim-with-whales program from Mooloolaba.
 Farewell dinner at Hastings Street.

 07